 The Wingate sandstone conformably overlies the Chinle formation.
 The sandstone is a massive, fine-grained rock composed of clean, well-sorted quartz sand.
 It typically crops out as an impressive red or dark brown wall, stained and streaked in places with a surficial red and black desert varnish.
 Vertical joints cut the sandstone from top to bottom; the spalling of vertically jointed slabs largely causes the recession of the cliff.
-The sandstone is divided into horizontal layers by extensive bedding planes spaced 2 to 50 feet apart.
-Within each horizontal layer the sandstone is cross-bedded on a magnificent scale; great sweeping tangential cross-beds of colian type, in places extending across the entire thickness of the horizontal layer are disposed in all directions.
-The sandstone is rather poorly cemented and crumbles easily; this quality probably accounts for the readiness with which the rock disintegrates in faulted areas.
+The sandstone is divided into horizontal layers by extensive bedding planes spaced from 2 to 50 feet apart: Within each horizontal layer the sandstone is cross-bedded on a magnificent scale; great sweeping tangential cross-beds of eolian type, in places extending across the entire thickness of the horizontal layer, are disposed in all directions.
+The sandstone is poorly cemented and crumbles easily; this quality probably accounts for the readiness with which the rock disintegrates in faulted areas.

-In the Davis Mesa quadrangle the Wingate sandstone ranges in thickness from 250 to 325 feet, except along the walls of Paradox Valley where it thins markedly.
+In the Naturita NW quadrangle the Wingate sandstone attains a maximum exposed thickness of 240 feet.
+It thins to a vanishing edge along the walls of Paradox Valley.